xuodor/spc1000/README.md

 ## Requirements
 - JDK and JRE 8
 - Android SDK and NDK (with Android Build-tools 28.0.3 and Android Platform API 28, though these are configurable)
-- ANDROID_HOME and ANDROID_NDK_HOME environment variables set (I did this in /etc/environment)
+- ANDROID_HOME and ANDROID_NDK_HOME environment variables set (or create `local.properties` as instructed by gradle when building)
 - Android device (> SDK version 19, Lollipop)

 ## How to build (command line)

-You can download the dependencies (SDL2), compile your program and then install it on a connected device with the following commands:
+You can download the dependencies, compile your program and then install it on a connected device with the following commands:
 ```
 ./get_dependencies
 cd android
 ./gradlew assembleDebug
 ./gradlew installDebug
 ```
 ## How to build (as of Android Studio 3.2.1)

 First download the dependencies (SDL2) as above or manually like below.
 Then open the ./android folder as an existing project in Android Studio.